intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/pms.md

 # Dataset Structure

-The request message structure described above is optimised to reduce size as the device gateways have limited bandwidth.
+While the request message structure described above is optimised to reduce size, the dataset structure is optimised to simplify queries for analytics.

-The arrays in the received message are flattened and transformed into the following dataset structure which is optimised to simplify queries for analytics.
+In particualr the arrays in the request message structure are flattened and transformed into the following dataset structure, which includes additional fields.

-The following fields are added to the request message attributes at the first stage of processing the `dataset/pms` POST message.

-The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.
+- The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.

-The dataset timestamps are stored in the canonical timestamp format used for data storage ('YYYY-MM-DD HH:mm:ss.SSSS') as shown in the examples.
+- The timestamps are stored in the canonical format used for data storage ('YYYY-MM-DD HH:mm:ss.SSSS') as shown in the examples.

 Attribute | Metric | Data | Constraint | Description
 --- | --- | --- | --- | ---